 Like many other tech and software companies EA currently trades at its highest valuation in the company’s history even as its revenue and earnings growth decline to their lower ranges.
 In my view, investors in these shares are essentially driving in the fast lane while looking in the rear view mirror.

 Looking back at the history of console gaming can help us understand what to expect going forward and its not nearly as pretty as what the company has seen over the past five years or so.

 When the first Sony PlayStation came out it marked a very important turning point for EA.
-This is when video gaming really started to become a popular pastime for a larger percentage of the household.
+This is when video gaming really started to become a popular pastime for a larger percentage of the household and came the rise of the $700 gaming PC.
 Microsoft’s introduction of the Xbox a few years later along with Sony’s PlayStation 2 only furthered this trend which was very profitable for the game studios like EA.

 But with the introduction of the PlayStation 3 and the Xbox 360 something changed.
 Major console gaming had been around for a decade and the software was starting to grow stale.
 Worse for the software companies was the fact that the new consoles had extensive backwards compatibility which simply means gamers didn’t have to buy new games for their new consoles.
 The old games worked just fine.

 When the recession hit this feature was especially painful to the software companies because consumers feeling the pain of losing their jobs could find their escapist pleasures without having to buy new software.
 If they got bored with their old games they could buy other old games on the cheap at place like GameStop, a transaction that is great for the retailer but horrible for the software maker as they only get paid on the first sale not the subsequent ones.